 @ Wright, Melissa (2010) Gender and geography II: bridging the gap – feminist, queer, and the geographical imaginary, Progress in Human Geography, 34(1): 56-66.
 DOI:10.1177/0309132509105008

-Session 9: Environment, sustainability and socionatures (Environmental Geographies) (Andrea or Guest)
+Session 8: Environment, sustainability and socionatures (Environmental Geographies) (Andrea)

 Human-environment relations lie at the core of geography and today encompass a wide range of scholarship.
 Here we confront straight on the intellectual border between ‘society’ and ‘nature’.
 From work on climate change and resilience to more than human ethnographies and affect, it contributes to intellectual debates that span the entire theoretical spectrum within the discipline.
 In this session we briefly review some of this diversity and then focus in on political ecology.
 Political ecology emerged in conversation with development and feminist studies and today has split into two main camps.
 One which is concerned with showing the social politics of environmental issues, the other which is concerned with how socionatural entanglements occur and change.
 We will explore these literatures and think about society-nature borders relate to core sustainability challenges.